Can AI detect deepfakes in many common cases ?

 Cast your vote — then read what our editor and the AI models found.

-AI can detect deepfakes in many common cases by analyzing inconsistencies in the video or audio, such as discrepancies in the synchronization of lip movements and speech, or anomalies in the reflection of light on the subject's face.
+AI can detect deepfakes in many common cases by analyzing inconsistencies in the video or audio, such as discrepancies in the synchronization of lip movements and speech or anomalies in the reflection of light on the subject's face.
 Researchers have developed various techniques, including those based on machine learning and deep learning, to identify deepfakes with a high degree of accuracy.
-These methods can be applied to a wide range of deepfake types, including those created using popular tools like DeepFaceLab and FaceSwap.
-While AI detection methods are not foolproof and can be evaded by sophisticated deepfakes, they have shown promising results in many common cases.
+These methods can be applied to a wide range of deepfake types, including those created using popular tools like DeepFaceLab and FaceSwap (IEEE, enriched May 9, 2026).
+While detectors and generators are in an ongoing arms race, off-the-shelf detectors still flag most current deepfakes above chance—often well above chance—indicating utility against everyday cases.

 Gallery